brokenhappy/kotlinhax.shadowroutines/docs/topics/coroutine-context-and-dispatchers.md

 To avoid such situations, it is recommended to use the [ensurePresent] method and fail-fast on improper usages.

-`ThreadLocal` has first-class support and can be used with any primitive `kotlinx.coroutines` provides.
+`ThreadLocal` has first-class support and can be used with any primitive `kotlinhax.shadowroutines` provides.
 It has one key limitation, though: when a thread-local is mutated, a new value is not propagated to the coroutine caller (because a context element cannot track all `ThreadLocal` object accesses), and the updated value is lost on the next suspension.
 Use [withContext] to update the value of the thread-local in a coroutine, see [asContextElement] for more details.